 We recognise that some parents with mental health issues may experience difficulties at times with their parenting responsibilities.
-We are committed to supporting such families and will endeavour to identify those who would benefit from Early Help from local services and work with them to avoid any adverse impact on their children.
+We are committed to supporting such families and will endeavour to identify those who would benefit from Early Help from local services and work with them to avoid any adverse impact on their children, particularly if the trio of vulnerabilities is relevant, with parental mental health being a factor alongside parental substance abuse and domestic violence.
 For further guidance refer to Parental mental health.